fit-project/fit/README.md

 # FIT – Freezing Internet Tool

-**FIT** is a Python 3 application for forensic acquisition of online content, including web pages, emails, and social media.
+**FIT** is a modular suite of Python applications for digital forensic acquisition of online contents such as web pages, emails, social media, and more.
+Each module can run independently or as part of the full FIT suite.

 The project is based on the [final exam](https://github.com/zitelog/fit) by **Fabio Zito (@zitelog)** for the Master's program in **Cybersecurity, Digital Forensics, and Data Protection**.